Joel-glitch-alt/Joel_Project_Mobility_Technologies/README.md

    - Build and compile the C++ DLL to produce a DLL file that can be used in other applications.

 3. **Create C# Console Application:**
-   - Create a new C# console application in Visual Studio or your preferred development environment.
+   - Create a new C# console application in Visual Studio or my preferred development environment.

 4. **Import the C++ DLL:**
-   - Import the C++ DLL as a reference in your C# project.
+   - Import the C++ DLL as a reference in my C# project.

 5. **Call DLL Functions:**
    - Call the functions from the C++ DLL in your C# application.
 Pass two integer values as input parameters.